-&lt;sup>16 Other alternative variables indicating child ill-health are also used in the analysis.
-These include negative changes in weight-for-age z-scores of the child, whether the child faced any serious injury between R1 and R3, whether the child has long-term health problems like poor vision and respiratory problems etc.
+13 Other alternative variables indicating child ill-health are also used in the analysis.
+These include negative changes in weight-for-age z-scores of the child, whether the child faced any serious injury between R1 and R3, whether the child has long-term health problems like poor vision or respiratory problems, etc.

-&lt;sup>17 We observe that this particular specification cannot completely rule out all forms of enodogeneity bias.
+14 We observe that this particular specification cannot completely rule out all forms of endogeneity bias.